Learning how to make brown butter is a simple technique that will help you take your favorite recipes to the next level.

-- For every ½ cup (8 TBSP) of butter you brown you’ll lose about 1 TBSP of water content to evaporation.
-So if a recipe calls for 8 TBSP butter and you want to use brown butter, add 1 TBSP water to the recipe.
-Or, you can make more than you need and just measure the right amount.
-When I’m feeling lazy I usually just add an extra 1-2 TBSP of plain butter to the skillet for each ½ cup the recipe calls for.
-It’s not super precise, but it gets the job done.
+- For every ½ cup (8 tablespoon / 113g) of butter you brown you'll lose about 1 tablespoon (14g) of water content to evaporation.
+So if a recipe calls for 8 tablespoon butter and you want to use brown butter, you can add 1 tablespoon additional liquid to the recipe.
+OR you can make more brown butter than you need and just measure the right amount.
+When I'm feeling lazy I usually just add an extra 1-2 tablespoon of plain butter to the skillet for each ½ cup the recipe calls for.
+It's not super precise, but it gets the job done.

 - If you think you might be using it a lot, make a big batch all at once.
 Store it in an airtight container in the fridge just like you would regular butter and you'll always have it on hand when you need it.

-- Stir the butter a few times as it cools to room temperature.
+- If you're not planning to use it all at once, stir the butter a few times as it cools to room temperature and solidifies.
 The milk fat particles weigh more than the butter and will sink to the bottom of your container otherwise.
 And once the butter chills back to solid, good luck stirring!